aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 ## Definitions

+ * source field : an encrypted DynamoDB attribute
+ * scan beacon field : an attribute holding the truncated HMAC of a source field

 ### Conventions used in this document

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL"